20lives/FrontendMastersDownloader/README.md

 [FrontendMasters](https://frontendmasters.com) is a great website for learning frontend and Javascript skills, **FrontendMastersDownloader** let's you keep an offline copy of videos to watch on your favourite device without the need for internet connection.

+## Requirements

+[youtube-dl](https://rg3.github.io/youtube-dl/) is used to convert HLS playlist to MP4, make sure to install it and have it available in your **PATH** before running.

 ## Usage

 To use this you should have an active subscription to [FrontendMasters](https://frontendmasters.com) service, if you are a student with school email adress you can get [six months free](https://frontendmasters.com/welcome/github-student-developers/).